 - 6.18 Whilst GNI (UK) are forecasting that most of the schemes will be undertaken, the table indicates that nearly all the work will be completed towards the end of the GT17 period.
-We have concerns about the feasibility of delivery and have taken account of the severely delayed GT17 repex programme when considering the GT22 projects. - 6.19 We consider that the proposed repex is partly justified on the following basis: - a) The repex programme is primarily driven by the requirement to comply with relevant gas industry safety legislation. - b) Similarly, cyber security spend is aimed at achieving compliance with the NSI-D Directive and the requirements of the Department of Finance as the Competent Authority on cyber security. - c) The asset management approach to identifying and prioritising assets for replacement as described by GNI (UK) in its business plan submission is in accordance with the requirements of ISO 55001 and good industry practice. - Additionally, the scope of the assets to be replaced is consistent with what occurs in the repex programmes of National Grid Gas (Transmission) in GB, Gas Networks Ireland in Rol and other TSOs elsewhere. - 6.20 The table below summarises our proposed allowances.
+We have concerns about the feasibility of delivery and have taken account of the delayed GT17 repex programme when considering the GT22 projects. - 6.19 The repex forecasts which we have approved were justified on the following basis: - a) The repex programme is primarily driven by the requirement to comply with relevant gas industry safety legislation. - b) Similarly, cyber security spend is aimed at achieving compliance with the NIS Directive12 and the requirements of the Department of Finance as the Competent Authority on cyber security. - c) The asset management approach to identifying and prioritising assets for replacement as described by GNI (UK) in its business plan submission is in accordance with the requirements of ISO 55001 and